Examples of open manifolds with positive Ricci curvature and non-proper Busemann functions: The examples and their geometry

-\begin{proof}[Proof of Theorem B] As indicated, we use $M$ as the doubly warped product with $h(r)=\ln^{-1}(2+r^2)$ in Section \ref{subsec_metric}, and use $N$ as the Riemannian universal cover of $M$.
-We have shown that $N$ has a non-proper Busemann function because $h\to 0$ as $r\to 0$.
-It remains to show that any asymptotic cone of $N$ is polar.
-This follows from the arguments in \cite[Appendix B]{Pan21} and \cite{PW}.
+\begin{proof}[Proof of Theorem B] As indicated, we use $M$ as the doubly warped product with $h(r)=\ln^{-1}(2+r^2)$ in Section \ref{subsec_metric}, then $N$ as the Riemannian universal cover of $M$.
+By Theorem \ref{s_Busemann_nonproper}, $N$ has a non-proper spherical Busemann function because $h$ decreases to $0$ as $r\to +\infty$.
+It remains to show that any asymptotic cone $(Y,y)$ of $N$ is polar.
+In fact, we show that $Y$ is the standard halfplane $[0,\infty)\times\mathbb{R}$ and $y=(0,0)$.
+We will present two different proofs below.
+The first one directly calculates the limit metric.
+The second one follows from the arguments by the first named author in \cite[Appendix B]{Pan21} and by the authors in \cite{PW}.
+While the second one is indirect compared to the first one, it may provide independent interests to some readers.